thomastech/SunPower-Web-Monitor/README.md

 However, this project uses a different port for Dashboard data, so LAN2 is **not our concern**.

-## LAN1: Dashboard Data

-**LAN1** is the port that enables Dashboard functionality.

-It was originally intended for installer use.
-Unfortunately, SunPower disabled the built-in web-based commissioning interface that allowed installers to provision or repair systems.
-Today, those tasks require the proprietary PVS Management App.

-Thankfully, the LAN1 **API** remains functional.

-The Dashboard webpage queries this API using IP address `172.27.153.1` on LAN1.
-This is a private network address, separated from the customer’s home network, which is why a direct Ethernet connection is required.

-> 🔗 *Note: The URL `www.sunpowerconsole.com` has been disabled by SunPower.
-It was an alias for the PVS’s internal nameserver at `172.27.153.1`.
-You must now use the IP address directly: [http://172.27.153.1](http://172.27.153.1).*

 ## Ethernet Cable Connection

-Rather than repeating installation steps here, please refer to the official PVS installation guides for instructions on connecting the LAN1 Ethernet cable:
+Rather than repeating installation steps here, please refer to the official PVS installation guides for information on where to connect the LAN1 Ethernet cable:

 - **PVS6**: [Click to view](resources/PVS6_Installation1.pdf)
 - **PVS5**: [Click to view](resources/PVS5_Installation1.pdf)
+> 🔗 Note: The latest PVS6 hardware version will require a USB-to-Ethernet adapter (Dongle).
+Details are discussed in the PVS6 installation manual.

 ## Ethernet Test